jsabol/kw_warfare/README.md

 **NOTE** Not all feature suggestions may be possible to implement in order to not infringe on MCDM's copyright.

+## Known Issues:
+* Scroll position of traits is reset when one is open/closed.

 ## How to Use